English Language and Literature

 * ENGL 123a, Introduction to Creative Writing Staff

 Introduction to the writing of fiction, poetry, and drama.
 Development of the basic skills used to create imaginative literature.
 Fundamentals of craft and composition; the distinct but related techniques used in the three genres.
 Story, scene, and character in fiction; sound, line, image, and voice in poetry; monologue, dialogue, and action in drama.
+Preregistration required; see under English Department.
 HU

 * ENGL 125a, Readings in English Poetry I Staff

 Introduction to the English literary tradition through close reading of select poems from the seventh through the seventeenth centuries.
 Emphasis on developing skills of literary interpretation and critical writing; diverse linguistic and social histories; and the many varieties of identity and authority in early literary cultures.
 Readings may include Beowulf, The Canterbury Tales, Middle English lyrics, The Faerie Queene, Paradise Lost, and poems by Isabella Whitney, Philip Sidney, William Shakespeare, Amelia Lanyer, John Donne, and George Herbert, among others.
+Preregistration required; see under English Department.
 WR, HU

-* ENGL 126a or b, Readings in English Poetry II Staff
+* ENGL 126b, Readings in English Poetry II Staff

 Introduction to the English literary tradition through close reading of select poems from the eighteenth century through the present.
 Emphasis on developing skills of literary interpretation and critical writing; diverse genres and social histories; and modernity’s multiple canons and traditions.
 Authors may include Alexander Pope, William Wordsworth, Elizabeth Barrett Browning, Robert Browning, W. B. Yeats, T. S. Eliot, Langston Hughes, Gertrude Stein, Gwendolyn Brooks, Elizabeth Bishop, and Derek Walcott, among others.
+Preregistration required; see under English Department.
 WR, HU

 * ENGL 127a or b, Readings in American Literature Staff

 Introduction to the American literary tradition in a variety of poetic and narrative forms and in diverse historical contexts.
 Emphasis on developing skills of literary interpretation and critical writing; diverse linguistic and social histories; and the place of race, class, gender, and sexuality in American literary culture.
 Authors may include Phillis Wheatley, Henry David Thoreau, Herman Melville, Walt Whitman, Emily Dickinson, Frederick Douglass, Gertrude Stein, Langston Hughes, Ralph Ellison, Flannery O’Connor, Alan Ginsberg, Chang-Rae Lee, and Toni Morrison, among others.
+Preregistration required; see under English Department.
 WR, HU

 * ENGL 128a or b, Readings in Comparative World English Literatures Staff

 An introduction to the literary traditions of the Anglophone world in a variety of poetic and narrative forms and historical contexts.
 Emphasis on developing skills of literary interpretation and critical writing; diverse linguistic, cultural and racial histories; and on the politics of empire and liberation struggles.
 Authors may include Daniel Defoe, Mary Prince, J. M. Synge, James Joyce, C. L. R. James, Claude McKay, Jean Rhys, Yvonne Vera, Chinua Achebe, Ngũgĩ wa Thiong'o, J. M. Coetzee, Brian Friel, Amitav Ghosh, Salman Rushdie, Alice Munro, Derek Walcott, and Patrick White, among others.
+Preregistration required; see under English Department.
 WR, HU

 * ENGL 129a / LITR 168a, Tragedy in the European Literary Tradition Staff

 The genre of tragedy from its origins in ancient Greece and Rome through the European Renaissance to the present day.
 Themes of justice, religion, free will, family, gender, race, and dramaturgy.
 Works include Homer's Iliad and plays by Aeschylus, Sophocles, Euripides, Seneca, Shakespeare, Racine, Ibsen, Chekhov, Brecht, Beckett, and Soyinka.
 Focus on textual analysis and on developing the craft of persuasive argument through writing.
+Preregistration required; see under English Department.
 WR, HU

 * ENGL 130b / LITR 169b, Epic in the European Literary Tradition Staff

 The epic tradition traced from its foundations in ancient Greece and Rome to the modern novel.
 The creation of cultural values and identities; exile and homecoming; the heroic in times of war and of peace; the role of the individual within society; memory and history; politics of gender, race, and religion.
 Works include Homer's Odyssey, Vergil's Aeneid, Dante's Inferno, Cervantes's Don Quixote, and Joyce's Ulysses.
 Focus on textual analysis and on developing the craft of persuasive argument through writing.
+Preregistration required; see under English Department.
 WR, HU

 * ENGL 134a or b, Reading Fiction for Craft Staff